david-mangena/isPalindrome/README.md

 # Palindrome Testing

-Python program to check if a string is palindrome or not
+A Python program to test if the input String is a Palindrome.
+Input can be a Word, Number or even a Phrase.

 ## Abstract
-* Write a program to test if the input String is a Palindrome in Java.
-Input can be a Word, Number or even a Phrase.

 * White space - acceptable
 * Punctuation marks - acceptable